Asduveneck/500pix_clone/README.md

   width: 'auto',
 }
 ```
-  I used to define a fixed height per image, but I realized I would need a different default height, I wrote the following conditional to assign the height if it is provided as a prop:
+  I used to define a fixed height per image, but I realized I would need a different default height in the photo manager.
+I wrote the following conditional to assign the height if it is provided as a prop:

 ```js
 if (height) { // if we pass in a height prop